 Are transparent caches good or bad?
 Is the entire concept of middleware good or bad?

 There is no doubt that middleware can be very useful.
 Cache systems can create improved service quality and reduced cost.
-Network Address Translators can reduce the demand for IP address space.
-Firewalls can be reasonably effective security policy agents.
+NATs can reduce the demand for public IP address space.
+Firewalls can be effective as security policy agents.
+Middleware can perform load balancing across multiple service points for a particular class of applications, such as a Web server farm.
+Middleware can dynamically adjust the Internal Protocol parameters of a TCP session to adapt to particular types of networks, or various forms of network service policies.
 Middleware can provide services within the network that relieve the end user of a set of tasks and responsibilities, and middleware can improve some aspects of the service quality.
-But middleware comes at a steep long term price.
+Middleware can make an Internet service faster, cheaper, more flexible, and more secure, although probably not all at the same time.
+But middleware comes at a steep long-term price.

-The leverage of the Internet lies in its unique approach to network architecture.
-In a telephone network the end device, a telephone handset is a rather basic device consisting of a pair of transducers and a tone generator.
+The advantage of the Internet lies in its unique approach to network architecture.
+In a telephone network, the end device, a telephone handset, is a rather basic device consisting of a pair of transducers and a tone generator.
 All the functionality of the telephone service is embedded within the network itself.

 The architecture of the Internet is the complete opposite.
-The network consists of a collection of packet switches with basic functionality the service is embedded within the protocol stack and applications that are resident on the connected computer.
-Within this architecture adding new services to the network is as simple as distributing new applications.
-The network makes no assumptions about the services it supports, and network services can be added, refined and removed without requiring any change to the network itself.
-This results in a cheap, flexible and basic network, and passes the entire responsibility for service control to the network's users.
-The real strength of the Internet lies in its architectural simplicity and lack of interdependencies within the network.
+The network consists of a collection of packet switches with basic functionality.
+The service is embedded within the protocol stack and the set of applications that are resident on the connected device.
+Within this architecture, adding new services to the network is as simple as distributing new applications among those end systems that want to use the application.
+The network makes no assumptions about the services it supports, and network services can be added, refined, and removed without requiring any change to the network itself.
+This results in a cheap, flexible, and basic network, and it passes the entire responsibility for service control to the network users.
+The real strength of the Internet lies in its architectural simplicity and lack of complex interdependencies within the network.